-Visit the Festival of Folk Arts in Budapest’s Castle District between 17th and 20th August/Thursday-Sunday if you want to find out more about Hungary’s and other nations’ rich folklore and crafts straight from the horse’s mouth.
+Visit the Festival of Folk Arts in Budapest’s Castle District between 17. and 20.
+August/Friday-Sunday if you want to find out more about Hungary’s and other nations’ rich folklore and crafts straight from the horse’s mouth.

 The most renowned local artists and craftsmen from different regions of the country will introduce their skills handed down from many generations.

-- Yakutia will show their talents on the festival.
+- Craftsmen and -women from South Korea will show their talents on the festival.

-In the workshops you can try and learn the authentic folk crafts:
+The festival hosts a couple of workshops where you can try and learn the authentic folk crafts: